Our experiments aim to prove concepts that will make AR experiences feel intuitive and effortless

 Lightsaber AR UI study 02

 This experiment adds visual complexity to the AR layer, making it rich in detail without feeling overloaded.
 Every part of the hilt can be examined closely, with wireframe overlays and contextual explanations (if you can read Aurebesh!).
+The same gaze-based interaction model is used — parts are selected by centering them in the frame.

 Obi-Wan’s lightsaber with orange AR holographic wireframe above it.